-Over the last few years, our team at AnitaB.org for Women and Computing (ABI) has expanded rapidly.
-We’ve hired a number of people to support the explosive growth of the Grace Hopper Celebration for Women (GHC), and we’ve rolled out a number of programs for organizations seeking to understand the best ways to increase diversity and community programs for women technologists.
+Over the last few years, our team at AnitaB.org has expanded rapidly.
+We’ve hired a number of people to support the explosive growth of the Grace Hopper Celebration (GHC), and we’ve rolled out a number of programs for organizations seeking to understand the best ways to increase diversity and community programs for women technologists.

 As we’ve increased our numbers, we’ve done so with our broader vision in mind: A future where the people who imagine and build technology mirror the people and societies for whom they build it.
 We work every day to help companies create diverse teams and build inclusive work environments, and likewise, we’re doing that same work internally.

 The data shows diverse teams deliver better business results, more innovation and better problem solving and group performance.
 We want those same results for our organization so we can do an even better job of achieving our mission on behalf of women technologists everywhere.

 In 2016 we re-committed ourselves to inclusion at GHC:

 - We set and achieved a goal of having 30% of our keynote and plenary speakers at GHC in 2016 be women of color

 - We asked the conference co-chairs and track co-chairs to consider how to make GHC a diverse and broadly representative conference as they selected technical speakers